-Adderall Addiction And Treatment Options
+Adderall Abuse, Addiction, And Treatment Options

 Adderall is a stimulant medication containing the drugs amphetamine and dextroamphetamine.
 It’s used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 Adderall or its extended-release version, Adderall XR, has an extremely high potential for abuse and addiction, especially when used by individuals without these medical concerns.
 Inpatient drug rehab is vastly beneficial in these circumstances, as effective treatment must take the time to teach you how to live and maintain a sober, balanced life.